Last Updated on 30/05/2024 by Crip Life

 Will concluded: “In addition to Tommy’s advice, I’d say for the rest of us, we’ve just got to keep creating opportunities.
 It’s not just about acting in superhero movies, it’s about creating opportunities for people to live the lives that they want at all levels – that’s what the film is really about.”

-Tommy Jessop Goes to Hollywood will be available to watch on Monday 21st August at 9pm on BBC One and BBC iPlayer.
+Tommy Jessop Goes to Hollywood is available to watch on BBC iPlayer.

 Comment: